MJoergen/formal/one_stage_fifo/README.md

 READY is not yet asserted, the signals DATA and VALID are required to remain unchanged, until the data transfer has completed.
 In other words, the sender may not "change its mind" once it has announced that data is waiting.
-This requirement is not strictly necesasry, but is kind of "common sense".
+This requirement is not strictly necessary, but is kind of "common sense".
 However, it does mean the sender is not able to "abort" a transfer.

 One thing to note about this protocol is that the upstream READY signal (back